How to use OBD2 Scanner Tool – Complete Guide

 - At first, you have to ensure that your vehicle is turned off.

 - Take the OBD2 scanner tool and you will find a Data Link Connector attached to.

-- Check under the steering wheel, or down to your driver side.
+- Above all, Check under the steering wheel, or down to your driver side.
 You will find a port or plug to connect the Data Link Connector.
 The Data Link Connector has a 16-pin plug.
 Now, connect the data connector.

 - After connecting port with your scanner, sit on your driving seat; put your vehicle’s key, switch “ON” the ignition cylinder.
 Remember, some OBD-II scanners from the other brands need to turn on your vehicle’s engine and let it running for while to idle.

 - Most Importantly, If your scanner has auto-active feature, then it will start after switching the ignition cylinder “ON”.
 If not, then press the start button of the device.

 - Now press the “Scan” or “Read” button from the scanner to diagnose the system.
 Depending on the brand of the scanner, the button or menu switches may be different.
 However, always check the manual to know which button is to read or scan the system.
 The solution or code retrieval instructions have been located in the device’s handbook.

 - Now read the codes or the problems from your scanner’s screen.
 Write these codes into a paper.

 - Now find out the codes from the handbook that you got with the scanner.
 Normally, the appendixes of the trouble codes are located in the last part of the handbook.
 Most of the generic codes are common for all OBD2 compliant vehicles.

 - Now, turn off the vehicle’s electrical system.
 Unplug the scanner from the cord of the vehicle.
 Finally, find out solutions to solve the problem.